Resources on Atlantic World history:

 I have curated this guide to some of the archives referenced in the book: they are a great start for anyone wishing to do research on Atlantic world history.

+The online companion to the book includes maps, original source material, and a cast of characters.
 Another resource on Atlantic world history is this collection of the original sources used in the book.

 Haitian Odysseys